harshy1718/LInear_Search/README.md

 d.
 Preprocessing Stage: Linear search may be used during a preprocessing stage or as a preliminary step in more complex algorithms.
 It can help filter or identify certain elements that need further processing using other algorithms or techniques.

 # Function Description
+This function goes on each and every element of the array to search for x and then returns the index at which x is found else it returns -1

     int linearsearch(int array[], int size, int target) {
-    //this function goes on each and every element of the array to search for x and then returns the index at which x is found else it returns -1

     for (int i = 0; i < size; i++) {
         if (array[i] == target) {
             return i;
         }
     }
     return -1;
     }

+First we create an array and call an integer n which will determine the size of the array(i.e. number of elements in the array)

     int main() {
-    // First we create an array and call an integer n which will determine the size of the array(i.e. number of elements in the array)

     int input[100];
     int n;
     cout << "Enter the size of the array : ";
     cin >> n;

-    // after this we take the input of the elements of the array
+ After this we take the input of the elements of the array

     cout << "Enter the elements of the array : ";
     for (int i = 0; i < n; i++) {
         cin >> input[i];
     }

-    //then we call an integer x which is the element we want to search in the array
+ Then we call an integer x which is the element we want to search in the array

     int x;
     cout << "Enter the element to be searched for : ";
     cin >> x;

-    //after this we call a function named linearsearch
+  After this we call a function named linearsearch

     int ans = linearsearch(input,n,x);
     if (ans == -1) {